Haseebasif7/NeRF/README.md

 # 🧠 Neural Radiance Fields (NeRF)

-This is a minimal and educational PyTorch implementation of **Neural Radiance Fields (NeRF)**, capable of generating 3D views from 2D images.
+This is a minimal and educational PyTorch reimplementation of **Neural Radiance Fields (NeRF)**, capable of generating 3D views from 2D images.

 ---